oradcliffe/Teams_Policy_Update/README.md

 This requires the modules AzureAD and SkypeOnlineConnector.

-For more information please see the following blog:
+For more information please see [this blog](https://robindadswell.github.io/blog/2019/10/28/automated-microsoft-teams-policy-appliation-to-azure-ad-groups-using-powershell)